special-force-analytic/special-force-analytic.github.io/appendix.md

 This is Appendix page where additional contents or analyses is being placed and referred.

-# Analyses

-# Showcase of Data Analytics in E-commerce

 ## Dataset Background
 We chose a [Brazilian ecommerce public dataset of orders](https://www.kaggle.com/olistbr/brazilian-ecommerce) made at [Olist Store](https://olist.com/) as our sample dataset to showcase applications of Data Analytics in E-commerce.
 The dataset is real commercial data that has been anonymised.
 It contains information of 100K orders from 2016 to 2018 made at marketplace in Brazil.
 It also features corresponding meta-data to an order including product attributes, customer attributes, seller attributes, payments, and reviews.
 The data schema of this dataset is as follows: